 The principal objective of the Harvard Medal is to recognize extraordinary service to Harvard University.
-Extraordinary service can be in as many different areas of University life as can be imagined, including teaching, fundraising, administration, management, generosity, leadership, innovation, and labors in the vineyards.
+Extraordinary service can be in as many different areas of University life as can be imagined, including teaching, fundraising, administration, management, generosity, leadership, and innovation.

 The following kinds of people may serve as examples of those especially eligible for consideration for the Harvard Medal:

 - Alumni/ae of Harvard University or Radcliffe College

 - Former Overseers, members of the Harvard Corporation, or Radcliffe Trustees

 - Former members of the staff or faculty of the University

 - Members of organizations affiliated with the University such as the HAA, graduate and professional School alumni associations, Visiting Committees, or support groups for Harvard institutions such as the museums or sports teams

 The following shall not normally be considered for the Harvard Medal:

 - An active member of the governing boards, faculty, or staff